sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/configure.md

 #### Storageclass

-By default sourcegraph is configured to use a storage class called `sourcegraph`.
+By default Sourcegraph is configured to use a storage class called `sourcegraph`.
 If you wish to use an alternate name, you can use this overlay to change all `storageClass` references in the manifests.

 You need to create the storageclass if it doesn't exist yet.
 See [these docs](#configure-a-storage-class) for more instructions.